belloaustin/bandwidth-chatbot-samples/README.md

 ## How It Works
 When an incoming message is received by a Bandwidth number, a notification will be sent to your application via a callback/webhook.
 Your application can then take the text from the body of that message and communicate with the NLU API of your choice to have a response created.
 From there, your application would take that response and send it in a message back to your customer.

-## Web Server using ngrok
-Set up a basic Sinatra server for Bandwidth to send incoming message callbacks to.
-For this demo, you can simply use ngrok to expose your local development environment to the Internet. <a href="https://ngrok.com/download" target="_blank">ngrok</a> is free, and can be downloaded on all major operating systems.

-Once ngrok is downloaded, run ./ngrok http 4567 on the command line to open up a web server on Sinatra's default port of 4567.
-You should then see a screen with several pieces of information regarding your session.
-Take the `Forwarding` url that is secure (ex. https://some-letters-and-letters.ngrok.io) and hang onto it for later.

-## Create a Bandwidth Application
-Follow the instructions <a href="https://dev.bandwidth.com/v2-messaging/applications/about.html" target="_blank">here</a> to create a Bandwidth Application and assign that application a Bandwith phone number.
-You can place the url for your ngrok server as the `Callback Url` for the application.

-This code builds on top of Bandwidth's Ruby SDK <a href="https://github.com/Bandwidth/ruby-bandwidth#messaging-20" target="_blank">Send SMS</a> and Google Dialogflow's <a href="https://github.com/GoogleCloudPlatform/ruby-docs-samples/blob/master/dialogflow/detect_intent_texts.rb" target="_blank">detect intent texts</a>.

 ## Google Dialogflow Setup
 Follow the steps <a href="https://dialogflow.com/docs/getting-started" target="_blank">here</a> to create a Google Dialogflow agent.
 If you don't want to build an agent from scratch, take advantage of the pre-built demo agents Google Dialogflow provides.